[David Hanson in the Chair]

 That is illustrative of many people’s views of the empire and its subjects at the time.
 They considered others lesser beings than themselves.
 Whatever one had to do to keep the population in check was what was necessary.
 In their eyes, Britain was always on the right side of history.

-By refusing to apologise and engage in debate that is critical of the British empire or historical figures who played their part in it by embellishing the past with rose-tinted glasses, we continue to imbue that colonial mind.
+By refusing to apologise and engage in debate that is critical of the British empire or historical figures who played their part in it, and by embellishing the past or looking at it through rose-tinted glasses, we perpetuate that colonial mindset.
 While the Jallianwala Bagh massacre was shocking, the brutality exhibited that day was sadly not unique in India or, indeed, across the empire.
 That brutality continued.

 In 1920, during the debate on Government policy on Ireland, one MP commented: